Diversity and inclusion at the Bureau

 We reach out to minority-owned and women-owned businesses

-We're dedicated to increasing opportunities for diverse businesses to work with us.
-We aim to continuously improve our engagement with minority-owned and women-owned businesses by offering support and technical assistance, and by ensuring that our contracting processes are transparent, fair, and equitable.
+We're dedicated to increasing opportunities for small, women-owned, and minority-owned businesses to work with the Bureau.
+We continuously improve our engagement with minority-owned and women-owned businesses by offering information and technical assistance, and by ensuring that our contracting processes are transparent, fair, and equitable.

 We evaluate diversity in our contractor workforces

-We require all contractors we work with to certify that they've made a good faith effort to ensure the fair inclusion of women and minorities in their workforce.
+We require all contractors who work with the Bureau to certify that they've made good faith efforts to ensure the equitable inclusion of women and minorities in their workforce.

 What we mean by “diversity and inclusion”